fatman2021/AMOSProfessional/AMOS/README.md

 # About 'Amos Professional X' Releases 'User Licence' :
-AMOS Professional X use if free for everyone for any kind of project (freeware, shareware, commercial, etc.) developed using "AMOS Professional X" as "AMOS Professional X" is not the project itself.
+AMOS Professional X project is a "donationware" project.
+Anyone can use it for free for any kind of type of project (freeware, shareware, commercial, etc.) developed using "AMOS Professional X" as "AMOS Professional X" is not the project itself nor Amos Professional project itself.
+That mean you can create games, softwares using Amos Professional X in compiled form (executable .exe) but not resell Amos Professional X itself.

 However, some restrictions applies : 'Amos professional X' user licence does not allow to :
 - Create products, medias, objects that may express or makes the apologia of : racism, intolerance, sexual deviance, violence or any expression that may be punishable by law.